 We’re all about innovation.
 We have developed world leading technologies to achieve this, such as NetBlue which incorporates turbocharging and direct fuel injection.

 Our NetBlue technology ensures focus is on traditional power and efficient dynamic technology.
 This pioneering engineering cuts oil consumption by seven per cent, meaning engines use a mere five litres per 100 kilometres.
-So when you’re out on your next journey, you won’t need to fill up at the petrol station as often as before.
-Good for the your wallet, and for your sense of adventure.

 Smaller cars can mean increased efficiency, but for those who need extra seats or more load space, it’s still possible to move more mass with less fuel.
 Our groundbreaking 1.5-litre MG GS is the first SUV to feature a winning combination of NetBlue technology, turbocharging and direct fuel injection.
 Available now, this 5-seater produces 160 bhp, with 250 Nm of torque.
 Fun, affordable and available with a whole host of great practical accessories, the GS will stand up to every challenge you throw at it.
 Up hills, around the sharpest of turns, or just on your morning commute.